 • Ensure law compliance

-• Manage real estate transactions
+• Manage and streamline transactions

 Customer support team